isovic/raptor/README.md

 Note that it's potentially possible to also perform overlapping of sequences with graphs, but this hasn't yet been tested.

+Any and all feedback is welcome!

 ## <a name="wip"></a>Work in progress
 Features:
 - **Graph alignment**, to support alignment over small nucleotide variations.
-(Current graph mapping implementation is better suited for graphs with larger variations, such as assembly graphs, structural variations, transcriptomes, and similar).
+(Current graph mapping implementation is suited only for graphs with larger variations, such as assembly graphs, structural variations, transcriptomes, and similar).
 - Mapping with inversions.
 - RNA-seq/Isoseq mapping.
 - Graph-based sequence simulator.